Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PlaybooksOnPrem/PaloAlto-PAN-OS-BlockIP/readme.md

      [Refer the below link to get the channel id and group id](https://docs.microsoft.com/powershell/module/teams/get-teamchannel?view=teams-ps)
     * Predefined address group name: Enter the predefined address group name here to Block IP / Unblock IP
     * KeyVaultName: Name of Azure Key Vault that will store X-PAN-KEY
+    * secretName: Name of the secret that will be stored in Key vault
     * secretValue: value of X-PAN-KEY
     * OnPremiseGatewayName: On-premises data gateway that will be used with PaloAlto connector.